lucasdietrich/AVRTOS/readme.md

   - Note: Also increase IDLE stack size with `CONFIG_KERNEL_THREAD_IDLE_ADD_STACK`, IDLE stack is tiny by default
   - Note: function call with ATmge2560 for example are stack consuming (because of the 3B return addresses)

+## clang-format

+- Install clang-format, and run `make format` to format all files
+- Or install `xaver.clang-format` extension for VS Code, and format on save or format using `Ctrl + K, Ctrl + F`

 ## CMake

 It's now possible to build the project with CMake.